DOI-USGS/sciencebasepy/README.md

 Add features to the item footprint from Feature or FeatureCollection geojson.

 * `start_esri_service(item_id, filename)`
-Creates a spatial service on a published ScienceBase service definition (.sd) file in ArcGIS Online.
+Creates a spatial service on a published ScienceBase service definition (.sd) file in ArcGIS Online or ArcGIS Server.

 * `stop_esri_service(item_id, filename)`
 Stops a spatial service that had been published on a ScienceBase service definition (.sd) file in ArcGIS Online or ArcGIS Server.